Downtown Baltimore Focus Areas.

 • 5

-Pedestrian Infrastructure: Sidewalks, Crosswalks, Pedestrian Signaling arrow
+Pedestrian Infrastructure: Sidewalks, Crosswalks, Pedestrian Signaling

 The pedestrian experience needs to be a priority for downtown.
 Pedestrian infrastructure will be cataloged and assessed, and, where appropriate, planned for repair, replacement, and improvement, including sidewalks, crosswalks, and pedestrian signaling.
 Proper pedestrian infrastructure enhances connectivity and vibrancy and is essential for creating a safe, accessible, and enjoyable urban environment for residents, visitors, and workers alike.